mbootsman/marcelbootsman.nl/content/posts/wordcamp-europe-2015-my-experiences-as-a-co-organizer/index.md

 The conference days
 -------------------

 As an organiser it’s sometimes hard to find time and peace to go to a talk an see it from beginning to end.
 This years WCEU was normal, in which I can say I have only seen two complete talks; Matt’s Q&amp;A and the [DiversITy Matters](https://europe.wordcamp.org/2015/session/diversity-matters/) talk from Juliette Reinders Folmer and Wouter Groenewold.
-I’ll lookup the other talks on [wordpress.tv](http://wordpress.tv/), when they are published.
+Chekc out the other talks on [wordpress.tv](http://wordpress.tv/).

 The diversity talk was one of two last talks of day 2.
 I joined their talk not just because both speakers are fellow Dutchies, but mainly because I talked to them a lot after the speakers dinner and between sessions, which made me curious to see and hear what they had to tell.
 From the introduction to the end of the talk I was engaged with both speakers.
 Juliette is an experienced speaker and together with Wouter she managed to grab the audience attention from the first few sentences.
 They talked about experiences in the IT industry and Wouter talked about his past.
 In that past he was bullied a lot.
 Now he doesn’t want to be ‘victim’ anymore, he wants to show what can be done to feel welcome.
 Wouter, you rocked on stage!